-This guideline makes recommendations on the diagnosis, assessment and management of harmful drinking and alcohol dependence in adults and in young people aged 10–17 years.
+This guideline makes recommendations on the diagnosis, assessment and management of harmful drinking (high-risk drinking) and alcohol dependence in adults and in young people aged 10 to 17 years.

 This is one of three pieces of NICE guidance addressing alcohol-related problems and should be read in conjunction with:

-Alcohol-use disorders: preventing the development of hazardous and harmful drinking.
-NICE public health guidance 24 (2010).
+NICE's guideline on alcohol-use disorders: prevention (2010).
 Public health guidance on the price, advertising and availability of alcohol, how best to detect alcohol misuse in and outside primary care, and brief interventions to manage it in these settings.

-Alcohol-use disorders: diagnosis and clinical management of alcohol-related physical complications.
-NICE clinical guideline 100 (2010).
+NICE's guideline on alcohol-use disorders: diagnosis and management of physical complications (2010).
 A clinical guideline covering acute unplanned alcohol withdrawal including delirium tremens, alcohol-related liver damage, alcohol-related pancreatitis and management of Wernicke's encephalopathy.

 Alcohol dependence is characterised by craving, tolerance, a preoccupation with alcohol and continued drinking in spite of harmful consequences (for example, liver disease or depression caused by drinking).
 Alcohol dependence is also associated with increased criminal activity and domestic violence, and an increased rate of significant mental and physical disorders.
 Although alcohol dependence is defined in ICD-10 and DSM-IV in categorical terms for diagnostic and statistical purposes as being either present or absent, in reality dependence exists on a continuum of severity.
 However, it is helpful from a clinical perspective to subdivide dependence into categories of mild, moderate and severe.
 People with mild dependence (those scoring 15 or less on the Severity of Alcohol Dependence Questionnaire; SADQ) usually do not need assisted alcohol withdrawal.
 People with moderate dependence (with a SADQ score of between 15 and 30) usually need assisted alcohol withdrawal, which can typically be managed in a community setting unless there are other risks.
 People who are severely alcohol dependent (with a SADQ score of more than 30) will need assisted alcohol withdrawal, typically in an inpatient or residential setting.
 In this guideline these definitions of severity are used to guide selection of appropriate interventions.